 Research-Based Resources and Professional Development to Increase Achievement of Adults with Learning Disabilities

-Learning to Achieve is designed to build teacher effectiveness in providing instruction for adults with learning disabilities (LD).
+Learning to Achieve is a suite of resources designed to build teacher effectiveness in providing instruction for adults with learning disabilities (LD).
 It includes an integrated set of research-based resources and professional development materials available for self-study or trainer-led events.
-In order to increase the reach and accessibility of these materials, more of the training has been made available for online, self-study and facilitators guides will be available for trainers to conduct blended, local training events.
+In order to increase the reach and accessibility of these materials, more of the training has been made available for online, self-study.

 Learning to Achieve: A Review of the Research Literature on Serving Adults with Learning Disabilities An extensive literature review serves as a foundational document reflecting the current knowledge base in assessment, English language learners, accommodations, teaching methods, transition, and impact of LD.